FAQs: Discrimination and Harassment Policy and Procedures

 Confidentiality is not the same thing as anonymity, and it is usually necessary for the person making the complaint to be identified and for some information to be shared when investigating the complaint.

 Anonymous complaints are those where the complainant is not named, and are only accepted in special circumstances such as whistleblower or sexualized violence complaints.

 What if a complaint is made against me?

-If you are named as a respondent in a complaint, you will be notified and you will receive a copy of the complaint.
+If you are named as a respondent in a complaint, you will be notified and you will receive a summary of the allegations against you.
 Your union will also be notified if you are part of a bargaining unit.
-You will be given the opportunity to respond to the complaint, and to provide evidence and witnesses.
+You will be given the opportunity to respond to the allegations, and to provide evidence and witnesses.
 You are encouraged to consult with your union (where applicable) throughout the process and/or to bring a support person to any meetings.

 How are malicious complaints addressed?

 A false complaint that is brought forward deliberately to produce a negative impact on someone is a malicious complaint.
-Malicious complaints will be treated as acts of harassment under this Policy.
+Malicious complaints will be treated as acts of harassment under this Policy & Procedures.

 If the investigation does not find that discrimination or harassment took place, is the matter closed?

 Even where there is no discrimination or harassment, there may be outstanding conflict, gaps in other Brandon University policies and/or procedures, a need for training or other situations which require action.
 Supervisors and academic administrators may implement remedial actions to address these situations, even where there is no finding of discrimination or harassment.